okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 | --------- | ------------------------------------------------------------------------- | ------------ | ---------- | -------- |
 | `type`    | One of the [supported Inline Hook types](#supported-inline-hook-types)   | Query        | String     | FALSE    |

-Returns a list of registered Inline Hooks that are optionally filtered by the Inline Hook type if you supply a `type` query parameter
+Returns a list of registered inline hooks that are optionally filtered by the Inline Hook type if you supply a `type` query parameter

 ##### Request examples